LinqlLang/Linql/Typescript/README.md

 | React       | [Full](./projects/linql.client-fetch/)      | n/a         | Needs native framework wr apper                                                                                         |
 | Vanilla     | [Full](./projects/linql.client-fetch/)      | n/a         |

-## Getting Started

-### Recommended
-- node 16+
-- npm 8+

-> **_NOTE:_**  If using npm < 8, dependant packages may need to be installed along side.
-Later versions of npm have transitive dependency resolution enabled automatically if using package-lock version 2.

 # Concepts
 ## TypeName Resolution